syncfusion-content/extension-docs/Extension/WindowsForms-Extension/Template-Studio.md

 	![PageService](Template-Studio-Images/PageService.png)

-12. Some components require additional resource files, such as pdf and other necessary files, to function correctly.
+12. Some components require additional resource files, such as PDF and other necessary files, to function correctly.
 For example, if you add the **PDFViewer** and **Diagram** components to your WinForms project, the respective PDF and ico files will be added to the Resources folder in your project.

        ![Resources](Template-Studio-Images/Resources.png)